private-attribution/i-d/draft-thomson-ppm-prss.md

 This document uses the system of describing, naming, and identifying KEMs defined in {{!HPKE=RFC9180}}.
 A KDF is first chosen for use.
-KDF identifiers from {{Section 7.2 of !HPKE}} MAY be used for identification or negotiation.
+KDF identifiers from {{Section 7.2 of !HPKE}} are used for identification and can be used in negotiation.

 ## Entropy Extraction {#extract}